Gilgamech/website/www/Gillogisms.md

 1. Humans in space would always need to be shielded from all solar UV radiation, as there's insufficient atmosphere to absorb the most harmful UV rays, and thus tanning in space is only a carcinogen and never safe.
 To mimic this, early sci-fi tended to use British and Scottish actors, since their island gets so little sunlight.
 And this developed into a trope where the 'accents of Space' are all British Commonwealth members - and some Americans.
 1. Humility isn't about being humble - it's about being magnanimous and celebratory of others. - 2021
 1. Hyperloop is like an air pressure launch high-speed (100+mph (err 700+ mph hence the disaspirated design)) roller coaster, like the [Top Thrill Dragster](https://www.youtube.com/watch?v=x_j0p_0Lvao)...that runs all the way from LA to SF, and there's a return route.
 Both routes would be dug by Elon's Less-Interesting Company.
 It's like an underground version of Point to Point (extra-atmospheric airline aka terrestrial spaceline travel), especially based on the relative (lack of) air pressure of each. - 2022
 1. Hypocrites make the best schadenfreude, and schadenfreude is a dish best served fresh. - 2023

 ### I

 1. I can only be me, so I must be the best me that I can be. - 2012
+1. I don't believe in social media anymore.
+(In a UFO/Santa/Easter Bunny sense.) - 2024
 1. I don't want to watch **all** of the world burn - just the stupidest parts.
 Like a Burning Owl or Burning Man, this is Burning Fool. - 2023
 1. I hate drawing physical letters on pulp.
 Every letter is a chore that I have to do before I can express my thoughts, and also a concern about what extra info is carried by that character's specific construction.
-It's incredibly distracting from the act of writing, much like the vagarities of construction are a distraction from the process of architecting and desigining.
+It's incredibly distracting from the act of writing, much like the vagarities of construction are a distraction from the process of architecting and desigining. - 2005 (The author went paperless in college.)
 1. 'I just want to punch you.
-I'm not attacking you so you're not allowed to be defensive unless you're an ist.' - liberals these days.
+I'm not attacking you so you're not allowed to be defensive unless you're an ist.' - liberals these days. - 2023
 1. I pay taxes because I like to drive on roads and want to live in a world where all people can at least kinda read, and kinda know what stop signs and soup cans say.
 Society's morals should be based on the world in which I want to live, where morons and tycoons alike get treated like mere mortal humans. - 2004
 1. I saw the greatest minds of their time staring into the sun and poking sewing needles into their eye sockets.
 (Issac Newton didn't just make up astrological nonsense...)
 1. I want to conserve the progress that we already have.
-1. I'm looking for something unpretentious and restrained in size, with functional dimensions, and a full suite of features.
+1. I'm looking for something unpretentious and restrained in size, with functional dimensions, and a full suite of features. - 2019
 1. I'm not calling you wrong - I'm calling your assumptions wrong.
 1. I'm tired of Hollywood and other racists telling me that I can't see myself in characters with different arbitrary attributes, because our attributes are different.
-I see more of myself in Idris Elba's Heimdal (working man) than I do in Chris Hemsworth's Thor (spoiled trust fund baby) or Anthony Hopkins' Odin (rich old man).
-(Thor's story is that after joyriding and crashing his hammer for the last time, his daddy puts him on probation by telling the KITT inside the hammer 'don't let him drive unless he's going somewhere noble' and is entirely unrelatable to an inaffluent non-royal like me.
+I see more of myself in Idris Elba's Heimdal (working man) than I do in Chris Hemsworth's Thor (spoiled trust fund baby) or Anthony Hopkins' Odin (rich old man). - 2023 (Thor's story is that after joyriding and crashing his hammer for the last time, his daddy puts him on probation by telling the KITT inside the hammer 'don't let him drive unless he's going somewhere noble' and is entirely unrelatable to an inaffluent non-royal like me.
 But hanging out at your workplace and waiting for customers to need to use your service is just basic retail/help desk.)
-1. I've been godawful at video games for longer than most people have been alive.
+1. I've been godawful at video games for longer than most people have been alive. - 2015
 1. I've never had Chick-Fil-A because the only thing I know about them are their politics.
 They're a political group to me, not a source of food.
-When it's lunchtime, I think of, like, Subway or Taco Bell or a local burger place - not the RNC or DNC, and likewise not Chick-Fil-A.
+When it's lunchtime, I think of, like, Subway or Taco Bell or a local burger place - not the RNC or DNC, and likewise not Chick-Fil-A. - 2022
 1. If governments want to get money from people, they first must give money to people. - 2023
 1. If I control you, then I might be able to protect you.
 But if I control myself, then I can protect you **and** protect myself. - 2017
 1. If I put these out of my sight, then they will join me and be out of my mind. - 2022
 1. If it's too secret for Congress to know about, then it's too secret for my tax dollars to fund. - 2022